aezizhu/lmarena-gemini3-finder/README.md

 > **Acknowledgment:** This project is inspired by and based on the fingerprinting technique shared by [Jacen He](https://mp.weixin.qq.com/s?mid=2650934479&sn=fbba9e154fed1d2c128814d2ad546fb4&idx=1&__biz=MzA3Njc1MDU0OQ%3D%3D) from the aardio community.
 This Python implementation adapts their original approach using Selenium and Chrome automation.

+## ⚠️ Important Disclaimer

+**Target Model Clarification:** This tool is designed to identify the anonymous model codenamed **"riftrunner"** on LMArena's blind testing platform.
+This model has been widely discussed and speculated to be an unreleased Gemini 3.0 variant within the AI community.

+**This tool does NOT target:**
+- Any officially released Google Gemini models (Gemini 1.0, Gemini 1.5, Gemini 2.0, etc.)
+- Any publicly announced or documented Gemini 3.x series models
+- Any production Google AI models

+**Please note:** The connection between "riftrunner" and any specific Google model is based on community speculation and behavioral fingerprinting patterns.
+This tool is for research and educational purposes only.
+Users should make their own informed decisions about model identity based on response characteristics.

 ## 🎯 Purpose

 This tool automates the process of finding specific AI models (particularly Gemini 3.0) on LMArena's blind testing platform by: